LeonardoBaliza/airflow-dbt-datasf-fire-incidents/README.md

 To trigger the DAG manually from the Airflow UI, select `datasf_fire_incidents_run_dbt` and click "Trigger DAG".
 For automated workflows, set up dependencies so this DAG runs after data loading DAGs.

 ![Screenshot of run_dbt DAG](/assets/datasf_fire_incidents_run_dbt-graph.png)

+### DBT
+#### dbt_artifacts Package

+This project utilizes the [dbt_artifacts](https://hub.getdbt.com/brooklyn-data/dbt_artifacts/latest/) package developed by Brooklyn Data Co.
+The package provides the following benefits:

+1. **Historical Run Tracking**: Captures metadata about each dbt run, including:
+   - Runtime statistics
+   - Model execution status
+   - Test results
+   - Model dependencies

+2. **Performance Monitoring**: Enables tracking of model runtime trends over time to identify bottlenecks and optimization opportunities.

+3. **Lineage Analysis**: Stores model dependency information to facilitate impact analysis and data lineage visualization.

+4. **Self-Documenting Pipeline**: Creates a queryable source of truth about the dbt environment that complements dbt docs.

+5. **Automation Support**: Provides machine-readable metadata that can be used by other tools or dashboards.

+The artifacts are stored in a dedicated schema (`dbt_artifacts`) as defined in the project configuration, allowing them to be queried and analyzed separately from the main data models.